 "Why did you come in behind Al?"
 Rose asked, "Did he race ahead to get out of the heat?
 No wonder you're sweating like a pig," she threw at her cousin in a teasing manner.

 Al gave her a scathing look but self consciously gave himself a once over as Erin and Scorpius laughed at his expense.

-"No," Erin responded still slightly chuckling.
+"No," Erin responded, still slightly chuckling.
 "I had to talk to dad about plans for going home after exams.
-Mum is still visiting with Great-Gram who's still not doing so well.
+Mum is still visiting with Great-Gran, who's still not doing so well.
 Dad, Ethan, and I are leaving to be with her as soon as we're finished with exams."

 Scorpius seemed hesitant for a moment but finally relented and rose to collect his things and join his dormmate.